Duty, Motive, and the Lotus Leaf Principle

 The Bhagavad Gita provides a clear compass for navigating the conflict between personal ideals and household responsibilities.
 The wisdom of the Gurus reminds us that spiritual maturity is found in serving people rather than policing them.

-- The Sovereignty of Action over Results (BG 2.47): The scripture instructs: “karmaṇy-evādhikāras te mā phaleṣhu kadāchana“—your right is to the work alone, never to its fruits.
+- The Sovereignty of Action over Results (BG 2.47): The text instructs: “karmaṇy-evādhikāras te mā phaleṣhu kadāchana“—your right is to the work alone, never to its fruits.
 A practitioner must focus on the act of compassionate service and leave the “result”—the eventual spiritual evolution of their family—in the hands of the Divine.

-This principle is not merely theoretical; it was lived with exquisite grace by one of the tradition’s most respected figures.
+This principle is not merely theoretical; it was lived with exquisite grace by one of the ISKCON tradition’s most respected figures.

 4. The Power of the "Open Kitchen": The Example of Pisima